adarshvinayak/flappy_bird_3d/README.md

 ## Credits

-- Game assets and sounds are custom created
+- Game assets and sounds are either stock or custom created
 - Built with Three.js and Supabase
 - Inspired by the original Flappy Bird game